-This is Starbucks Corporation SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Starbucks Corporation SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 Geographic areas served

 McDonald's Corp., Dunkin' Brands Group, Inc., Nestlé S.A., Green Mountain Coffee Roasters, Costa Coffee, Caribou Coffee Company.